SeniorMars/seniormars.com/content/projects/resources.md

 - Email for the link.
 You can find a lot of books here.

-4) Ask AOP for the book. [https://aop.rice.edu/making-textbook-aop-request](https://aop.rice.edu/making-textbook-aop-request)
+4) Ask AOP for the book. [aop.rice.edu / making textbook aop request](https://aop.rice.edu/making-textbook-aop-request)

 # Research and Academic Tips